 There seems to be a lot of cross fertilization of components as this Hobart wire welder sports many Miller parts, which is a definite plus point as it makes the parts easier to source.

 There is the Hobart 5/3/1 warranty.
 Five year warranty on the transformer.
-Three years on Electronics (the drive motors, rectifiers) and one year on the welding gun.
+Three years on the electronics (the drive motors, rectifiers) and one year on the welding gun.
 The regulator is limited to 90 days warranty.

 Options for the Hobart 140 Welder